The wake-up call

 We will focus on hard, nonrewarding labour and excessive devotion or dependence throughout, and not go into the looser ways of using 'slavery' - or drudgery, or hard, enervating work - and what illnesses and death it brings in the long haul.
 "Hard work has never hurt anyone," said Yogananda.
 That is untrue, and there are statistics to show it too.
 The attitude reflected in the Yogananda quotation from Man's Eternal Quest (p 204) served his ends too: His monks and nuns were to work very hard and much for "God's work" - that is, the organisation he set up and one day regretted he had started.
 It is in a hand-written letter back to India (!).
 He came to regret his "God's work"?

 Others have regretted that they got much involved in Yogananda's SRF church too.
-For example, one third of the Self-Realization Fellowship monastics left the premises between 2000 and 2005, writes Jon Parsons (2012:171).
+For example, one third of the Self-Realization Fellowship monastics left the premises between 2000 and 2005, writes the attorney Jon Parsons (2012:171).
 Many of the monastics who left SRF, wrote for years afterwards about their disappointments, troubles and much else.
 One of them set up a discussion board for it, ◦the SRF Walrus.
-Some have continued writing to this day.
-It could be much like haying, you do not make hay just once a year or just one year.
-Much haying for long makes experienced ones able to sort out things that crop up, give warnings about what to heed and look out for and much else.
+It was active into 2011.
+Some who posted there, have continued writing on other Internet forums after the Walrus close-down.
+Such writing could be much like haying for long: it makes experienced ones able to sort out things that crop up, give warnings about what to heed and look out for and much else.

 It happens that haying as well as kitchen work is done in much heat.
 Suppose we find out about bad things that kitchen heat can do after we have stayed in the sun or kitchen too long for what is good for us.
 Then our first priority had better be to get out of there to save ourselves, even with scalds and burns or other damages that make life on the outside harder than it might have been if we had heeded pertinent cues and stayed away from there in the first place.

-It is also good to understand that after limited cult experiences a monk or nun may get wiser about bad things of a quite limited repertoire, However, life demands more of many than that, and a little action might be good also.
+It is also good to understand that after limited cult experiences, a monk or nun may get wiser about bad things of a quite limited repertoire, However, life demands more of many than knowledge of bad things.
+It is better to stay attuned to the favourable sides to life.

 Frog-making: A few Walrus examples

-Some sayings by former Self-Realization Fellowship, SRF, insiders telling of their previous experiences; cult criteria from a site by Rick Ross come first, and are followed by remarks that pertain to SRF.
+Some anonymous, former Self-Realization Fellowship insiders have described their previous experiences as cultish.
+Below, cult criteria from a site by Rick Ross come first, and are followed by remarks that pertain to SRF.
 Those remarks are in brackets:

 "Reporter" found these cult marks in SRF: "Tell people they are part of an elite group (like the religion for the new age).